-H01-1: There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between hope and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip.
+H01-1: There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between hope and job absorption among administrative employees in Palestinian universities in employees.

-H01-2: There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between optimism and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip.
+H01-2: There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between job turnovers among the administrative employees in Palestinian universities in employees.

-H01-3: There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between self-efficacy and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip.
+H01-3: There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between self-efficacy and job turnover among administrative employees in Palestinian universities in employees.

-H01-4: There is a statistically significant relationship at a significance level ( $\alpha \le 0.05$ ) between flexibility and a sense of dedication to work among the administrative employees in Palestinian universities in Gaza Strip.
+H01-4: There is a statistically significant relationship at the level of significance ($\alpha \le 0.05$) between flexibility and tenacity among administrative employees in Palestinian universities in employees.

-H02: The second main hypothesis: There are statistically significant differences at the level of significance ( $\alpha \le 0.05$ ) between the respondents 'responses to the psychological capital of the administrative employees in the Palestinian universities in Gaza Strip due to variables: gender, age, educational qualification, years of service, and job description.
+H02: There are statistically significant differences at the level of significance ($\alpha \le 0.05$) between the respondents' responses about the role of psychological capital in developing employee fatigue among administrative employees in the Palestinian universities in employees due to variables: gender, age, educational qualification, years of service, Job description.